-Multi-institutional teams may submit one proposal from a designated lead institution with all other team members proposed as subawards.
+Multi-institutional teams must submit one proposal from a designated lead institution with all other team members proposed as subawards.

-Other Federal agencies, and another Federal agency's FFRDCs9 may not be proposed as subawardees.
+Other Federal agencies, and another Federal agency's FFRDCs may be proposed as subawardees.
+Note that the value of any such proposed subaward will be removed from any such prime award: DOE will make separate awards to Federally-affiliated institutions.